apache/iceberg/site/docs/status.md

 # Implementations Status

-Apache iceberg now has implementations of the iceberg spec in multiple languages.
-This page provides a summary of the current status of these implementations.
+Apache iceberg's spec is implemented in multiple languages.
+This page provides an overview of the current capabilities.

 ## Versions